Originally published 8/10/21, Updated 5/16/25.

 6. Leave time for questions

 Save a time block in your schedule for employee questions.
-At the beginning of your open enrollment presentation, encourage your team members to put their questions in the Zoom chat (ideal for a virtual benefits fair), or write them down so they don’t forget.
-Then once you’re done presenting, open up the floor.
+At the beginning of your open enrollment presentation, encourage your team members to put their questions in the Zoom chat or write them down so they don’t forget.
+Then, once you’re done presenting, open up the floor.

 If folks are shy with questions, have a few FAQs prepared as a plan B. This might get the ball rolling and encourage others to speak up.